craigargh/cfg-python/course_handbook/session_2.md

 turtle.done()
 ```

-All that's change here are the values of `side_length`, `angle`, and the number inside the `range()` function.
+All that's changed here are the values of `side_length`, `angle`, and the number inside the `range()` function.
 Now imagine instead that I wanted to write this same program without the for loop.
 It would be over 700 lines long, making it hard to change and hard to spot errors.

 ----